frederickobrien/the-whale-lines/news/journalists-foiled-by-ball-on-string.md

 title: Journalists foiled by ball on string
 date: 2020-05-28
+description: The development is the latest in a string of journalistic failures, with leaders across the world attending press conferences with balls of yarn, throwing them near any reporters who ask difficult questions.

 ---

-A crack team of Pulitzer Prize-winning journalists responsible for holding power to account and safeguarding democracy were foiled yesterday by a ball on a string, which distracted them from covering systemic police brutality.
+A crack team of Pulitzer Prize-winning journalists responsible for holding power to account and safeguarding democracy were thwarted yesterday by a ball on a string, which distracted them from covering systemic police brutality.

 This development is the latest in a string of journalistic failures, with leaders across the world attending press conferences with balls of yarn, throwing them near any reporters who ask difficult questions.